prometheus-operator/prometheus-operator/Documentation/rbac.md

   name: prometheus
 ```

 And then because the `ClusterRole` named `prometheus`, as described above, is likely to be used multiple times, a `ClusterRoleBinding` instead of a `RoleBinding` is used.
-It would look like this:

 ```yaml
 apiVersion: rbac.authorization.k8s.io/v1alpha1